 When their expectations aren’t met, their enthusiasm drops.
 When their enthusiasm drops, their continued posting deteriorates.
 What really works best is understanding your audience.
 Knowing which social media channels they use and choosing to focus on just those channels can make a huge difference in engagement.

-This also allows you to be more specific with your content, and it also puts less pressure on you to schedule and post on a ridiculous amount of platforms.
+Focusing, and targeting your social media efforts on the channels that provide you with the highest level of engagement is a wise choice.
+Doing this allows you to be more specific with your content, and it also puts less pressure on you to schedule and post on a ridiculous amount of platforms.

 Marketing Tip #3